TBS1996/ocean-chat/README.md

 # Oceanchat

-for developing:
+for developing locally:

-run the backend with `cargo run --features server`.
+run the backend with `cargo run --features "server, local"`.

 open project in another terminal, do `dx serve`. open in yet another terminal, do `dx serve --port 8081` (or any free port other than first one)